Board of Directors

 Mendoza has been the keynote speaker for such diverse organizations as Symantec, CIO forums in multiple cities, the U.S. Marine Corps, and West Point.
 Tom was co-recipient of the 2009 Morgan Stanley Leadership Award for Global Commerce.
 This award is part of the Computerworld Honors Leadership Awards that are presented annually to individuals who have been instrumental in revolutionizing the use of information technology.

 Mendoza holds a Bachelor of Arts degree in economics from the University of Notre Dame, is an alumnus of Stanford University's Executive Business Program, and is a guest lecturer at both institutions.
-In September 2000, the University of Notre Dame renamed its business school the Mendoza College of Business upon an endowment from Mendoza and his wife, Kathy.
+In September 2000, the University of Notre Dame renamed its business school the Mendoza College of Business upon an endowment from Mendoza.

 Gary B. Moore